Business leaders welcome Covid restrictions relaxations

-NORTHERN Ireland Hotels Federation (NIHF) CEO Janice Gault has welcomed easements to Covid-19 restrictions announced by the NI Executive on Thursday.
+NORTHERN Ireland Hotels Federation (NIHF) CEO Janice Gault has welcomed easements to Covid-19 restrictions announced by the NI Executive last Thursday.

 “The hotel industry is going through one of the longest periods of lockdown, currently sitting at 111 days of business closure.
 We feel that we are often portrayed as part of the problem when in fact we are part of the solution.
 Hotels offer a safe, well-regulated and COVID-19 compliant environment.